 The Deemed Disposition Trap: Both Paths Trigger It

 This is the part most people get wrong.
 The alter ego trust does not eliminate capital gains tax at death.
-It defers the deemed disposition from the individual level (section 70(5)) to the trust level (subsection 104(4)).
+It shifts the deemed disposition from the individual level (section 70(5)) to the trust level (subsection 104(4)).
 The trigger is the same event — the settlor's death.
 The dollar amount of gain is the same — $1,100,000.
-The only difference is the inclusion rate: individuals get the tiered 50%/66.67% split; trusts pay 66.67% on the entire gain.
+And under Canada's flat 50% capital gains inclusion rate in 2026, individuals and trusts both include $550,000 in taxable income and pay the same capital gains tax.

 Decision Framework: GRE vs Alter Ego Trust